PrivacyTestDriver/privacytestdriver.github.io/docs/_posts/2023-03-27-panera-palm-scanning.md

   - blog
 header:
   overlay_image: /assets/images/2023/PalmVeins-sm.png
-  caption: "Photo credit: Mauricio Tavares, Privacy test Driver"
+  caption: "Photo credit: Mauricio Tavares, Privacy Test Driver"
 excerpt: "Is not having to use your wallet worth surrendering your biometric data?"
 ---